mrocklin/thesis/sympy.md

 #### Application:

 SymPy's community is more focused around scientific and computational applications and less around pure mathematics.
+This is largely due to the focus of the developer community.
+SymPy is one of six core modules within the scientific Python software stack.

 #### Library:

-SymPy is intended to be imported as a library within other applications.
-Most other computer algebra systems are monolithic systems with fixed user interfaces.
+Other dominant computer algebra systems today serve as a monolithic fully featured development environment.
+The encapsulate a computer algebra system core with numeric, visual, and database components.
+Interoperation with other software systems (e.g. application specific scientific codes) is rare.
+In contrast SymPy is intended to be imported as a library within other applications.
+It aggressively limits its scope, providing interfaces to other popular systems for visualization, computation, etc....

 #### Pure Python:

 SymPy is written in Python, a common library for accessible scientific computing.
 Additionally it restricts itself to Python rather than relying on C extension modules.
-This sacrifices performance for ease of installation.
+This sacrifices performance for ease of installation and interoperation.